jeeberhardt/mobius/README.md

 lpe_three = LinearPeptideEmulator(pssm_file_three)
 ```

-Now we define a peptide sequence we want to optimize
+Now we define a peptide sequence we want to optimize:
 ```python
 lead_peptide = convert_FASTA_to_HELM('HMTEVVRRC')[0]
 ```

-Then we generate the first seed library of 96 peptides using homolog scanning sequence-based strategies
+Then we generate the first seed library of 96 peptides using a homolog scanning sequence-based strategy.
 ```python
 seed_library = [lead_peptide]